PaycheckCalculatorOnline logo

 California Advantages:

-- World-class universities (UC system), research institutions
+- World-class universities (UC system), research institutions, and innovation infrastructure

-- Mediterranean climate (particularly Southern CA)
+- Mediterranean climate in Southern California

 - Cultural diversity and access to international communities